SarahMcN25/programming_for_D.A.project/README.md

 <br>

-# **An Investigation into the Performance of Athletes**
+# **An Investigation into the Coronavirus in the European Union**

 ## **Overview**

-This is an investigation into the performance of athletes based on the following four variables:
+This is an investigation into the following variables within EU memeber states:

-1.
+1. Confirmed cases of covid-19.
-2.
+2. Confirmed covid-19 related deaths.
-3.
+3. Percentage of population fully vaccinated.
-4.
+4. Percentage of population partially vaccinated.

 <br>